major rivers and lakes in Virginia

 Source: US Geological Survey (USGS), Reference and Outline Maps of the United States - Rivers and Lakes

-First, hydrogen atoms collected on dust particles.
+Hydrogen atoms collected on dust particles.
 When they combined with oxygen atoms, H2O ice molecules formed.
-As gravity brought more particles together, the temperature rose past 280℉ and a protostar formed.
-The ice warmed and sublimated into water vapor, and those molecules which drifted away from the center of the protoplanetary disk became ice again.
-Planets then formed, with liquid water on those near the sun.
+Near the protostar ice warmed and sublimated into water vapor.
+Those gas molecules which drifted away from the center of the protoplanetary disk, beyond the "ice line" where temperatures were colder, became solid ice again.

-According to one theory, it took 100 million years for the particles circling the sun to form larger and larger clumps which eventually collided to create the planets.
-The presence of water on Earth is problematic, since the various collisions would have dispersed the liquid back into space.
-To get water on the final assemblage of Earth, two "wet" protoplanets had to collide or icy comets had to bring water molecules after Earth formed as a "dry" planet.
+According to various planet formation theories, it took 50-100 million years for the particles circling the sun to form larger and larger clumps which eventually consolidated to create the planets.
+The presence of water on Earth is problematic, since the energy of various collisions would have dispersed the light water molecules back into space.

 An alternative theory suggests that the planets assembled much faster.
 The celestial dust particles not incorporated into the sun were consolidated by gravity into millimeter-sized pebbles covered in tiny ice particles.
 Those pebbles then combined with each other over 5 million years into planets.
 The pebbles did not go through a phase of forming large chunks, which later collided in major events to form the planets.
 If that theory is correct, in other solar systems with planets at the equivalent distance from the sun as Earth, those planets should also be rich in liquid water.